“Is it too late to start social media marketing in 2025?” No. Here’s why.

 Why Strategy Is Essential Right Now

-In the fast-moving digital space:
+In today’s digital space:

 - People decide in seconds whether to stop scrolling